siegeon/magic.lambda.scheduler/README.md

 ## Executing a task

-You can explicitly execute a persisted task at will by invoking **[tasks.execute]**, and passing in the ID of your task.
+You can explicitly execute a persisted task at will by invoking **[wait.tasks.execute]**, and passing in the ID of your task.
 Below is an example, that assumes you have created the above _"foo-bar-task-1"_ task first.

 ```
-tasks.execute:foo-bar-task-1
+wait.tasks.execute:foo-bar-task-1
 ```

 ## Workflows and the Magic Task Scheduler